-Many people know that the Aloe Vera plant is good for its healing properties.
+Many people know that the Aloe vera plant is good for its healing properties.
 It soothes a skin burn.
 However, they might not know that the plant can also lower blood sugar levels at a fast pace.
-Studies show that Aloe Vera can remove excess sugar from the bloodstream.
+Studies show that Aloe vera can remove excess sugar from the bloodstream.

-In order for diabetics to benefit from Aloe Vera, they can drink a glass of the juice or may take a capsule once a day.
+In order for diabetics to benefit from Aloe vera, they can drink a glass of the juice or may take a capsule once a day.

 Apple Cider Vinegar

 Apple cider vinegar has many health benefits.
-One of them is to lower blood glucose level and reduce the complications of diabetes.
+One of them is to lower blood glucose levels and reduce the complications of diabetes.
 It can keep a person's blood sugar level in a normal range.
 One tablespoon contains only three calories.

 If a person consumes just two tablespoons of apple cider vinegar before bedtime, their blood sugar level may come down the next morning.
-If the vinegar is too strong, it can be added it to a glass of water.
+If the vinegar is too strong, it can be added to a glass of water.

 Sweet potato is good for lowering blood sugar levels.
 Therefore, it takes only a few grams of cinnamon each day to potentially lower blood sugar levels in diabetes.
-Adding cinnamon on a sweet potato makes the combination doubly effective.
+Adding cinnamon to a sweet potato makes the combination doubly effective.

-Add one teaspoon of cinnamon to food, smoothies or tea.
+Add one teaspoon of cinnamon to food, smoothies, or tea.
 You can also combine three drops of cinnamon essential oil with half a teaspoon of coconut oil and massage it into your wrists and abdomen.
 Some diabetics take cinnamon in a capsule.

 Cloves in a diabetic's diet can help lower and maintain a normal glucose and cholesterol level.
 The herb can be added to dishes or taken in capsule form.